dd32/td-gh-ex/readme.txt

 * Foodeez-Theme.png
 	http://pixabay.com/en/restaurant-dinner-tables-yowani-237060/

-* All other images were created by SketchThemes as per requirement.
+* All other images were created by SketchThemes as per requirement is licensed under the GPL.

 == Changelog ==

+= 1.0.6 =
+* Fixed Theme Check issue(register_post_type and screen_icon).
+* Added url escaping.
+* Fixed load unnessary scripts on other admin pages.

 = 1.0.5 =
 * WP 4.0.0 Compatible.